Should I Take Antidepressant Medication?

 While we all have short periods of low moods, you probably are depressed if you have been bothered with a cluster of these symptoms for more than two weeks.
 In fact, around 1 in 16 Australians will experience depression this year (Beyond Blue).
 Women are affected more than men, and the elderly are commonly afflicted, yet woefully under-diagnosed.

-As for the antidepressant Prozac (Fluoxetine), I often recommend it or one of the similar mood-enhancing medications to help patients cope with the sort of monumental hurdles you face — especially when a depression is either so lengthy or severe that it interferes with routine tasks.
+As for the antidepressant Prozac (Fluoxetine), it is commonly prescribed, or a similar medication used, to help people cope when depression is lengthy or severe enough to interfere with routine tasks.

 Medication is not always the solution.
 In addition to — or instead of — taking a pill, there are a number of things you can do to help yourself feel better.
 You can find some great advice on how to dramatically and naturally improve your mood online.
 As always, you should discuss your situation with your health-care practitioner.